aquasecurity/deployments/orchestrators/kubernetes/manifests/aqua_csp_009_enforcer/README.md

 3. **Create admission controller, service account, and the configMap**

-   * The Kube Enforcer requires SSL certificates to support TLS communication with Kube API server.
+   * The Aqua KubeEnforcer uses native Kubernetes functionality to perform two functions, without the need for an Aqua Enforcer.
+One KubeEnforcer can be deployed on each Kubernetes cluster.
+   * This functionality is implemented using a [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/), and is deployed as a pod on a single node in a cluster.
+To work in the Kubernetes environment, the KubeEnforcer is configured to communicate with the Kubernetes API server located on the master node over a TLS connection
-   * The [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) requires CA root certificate and kube enforcer container requires SSL certificates generated form the same admission controller CA root cert.
+   * Kube enforcer container requires SSL certificates generated form the admission controller CA root cert.
    * Aqua Kube Enforcer admission controller is packaged with a default CA root cert.
 If you want to use your own CA authority, Please refer to **KubeEnforcer SSL considerations** section below.
    * By default Aqua Kube Enforcer will connect to an internal gateway over aqua-gateway service name on port 8443.
    * If you want to connect to an external Aqua gateway in a multi cluster deployment please update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway end-point address in 001_kube_enforcer_config.yaml